-Division 2 Removal of persons from lawful custody
+Division 2 Removal of persons from lawful custody in prison or detention centre

-399 Application for removal of person from lawful custody
+399 Application for removal of person from lawful custody in prison or detention centre

-- (1) This section applies to a person who is suspected of having committed an indictable offence and is in custody under the Corrective Services Act 2006 or the Youth Justice Act 1992 - (a) for a charge of an offence that has not been decided; or - (b) under a sentence for a term of imprisonment or, for a child, a detention order. - (2) A police officer may apply to a magistrate for an order (removal order) for the removal of the person in custody in a prison or detention centre to the custody of a police officer (police custody) for- - (a) questioning the person about the offence; or - (b) the investigation of the offence. - (3) The application may include an application for an extension of the detention period even though the detention period has not started. - (4) The application must be-
+- (1) This section applies to a person who is suspected of having committed an indictable offence and is in custody under the Corrective Services Act 2006 or the Youth Justice Act 1992 - (a) for a charge of an offence that has not been decided; or - (b) under a sentence for a term of imprisonment or, for a child, a detention order. - (2) A police officer may apply to a magistrate for an order (removal order) for the removal of the person in custody in a prison or detention centre to the custody of a police officer (police custody) for- - (a) questioning the person about the offence; or - (b) the investigation of the offence. - (3) The application may include an application for an extension of the detention period even though the detention period has not started.

+(4) The application must be-